 A lot of our data is stored on our devices or as part of online databases.
 This means that, most of the time, we have very little control over our own privacy.
 We save and share information, but most often never delete it, which makes it very hard to guarantee and protect our privacy.
 Every time your private details are shared with a tablet, smartphone, or laptop, there's a possibility that you won't be able to delete that information.
 This means out privacy is continuously at risk.

-If you want to protect your privacy the first step is to understand how and where your information is stored.
+If you want to protect your privacy, the first step is to understand how and where your information is stored.
 You might think that the files on your computer can only be accessed by you.
-However, it can ben that your operating system is creating a backup of all your files without your knowledge.
-This is very convenient if you happen to lose some files but it also means you do not have full control over where your files end up.
-Moreover, it is important to consider whether or not you want to save sensitive information on your device or send it through an app.
-It can be quite a hassle to delete files afterwards.
+However, it's likely that your operating system has created a backup of all your files without your knowledge.
+This is very convenient if you happen to lose some files, but it also means you don't have full control over where your files end up.
+This is where our articles about the privacy risks of different devices might be of help to you.

 Moreover, it's important to consider whether or not you want to save sensitive information on your device or share it with an app.
 After all, it can be quite a hassle to delete files afterwards.
 Therefore, as a general tip, we'd like to advise you to always consider carefully which information about yourself you share with your devices - whether that be your phone, your fitness tracker, or your smart glasses.
 This, of course, doesn't mean that you'll never be able to use these devices or share any data ever again.
 However, it is wise to be aware of what you're sharing and make conscious choices, so you always know what you're up against.